TrevorSmith32/TrevorSmith32/README.md

 # Welcome to my GitHub Profile!

-I am Trevor Smith, a web developer with a passion for creating dynamic, responsive, and visually stunning web apps.
+I'm Trevor Smith, a web developer with a passion for creating dynamic, responsive, and visually stunning web apps.
 I am a self taught developer with an academic and professional background in the Mechanical and Aerospace Engineer industry :airplane:.
 I am always looking for new challenges to push my skills to the next level.

 ## Skills
 - Proficient in: HTML, CSS, JavaScript, Vue.js, Python, Django, SASS, Git, GitHub
 - Experience with: React, TypeScript, Node.js
 - Familiar with: Agile development methodologies

+## My Work
+- I am currently a full stack developer at a SaaS startup focusing on modernizing the highend cabinetry industry.

 ## My Approach
 - I believe that the key to creating great web apps is a combination of technical skills and an eye for design.
 I put a lot of thought into the user experience and the overall look and feel of a site.